informalsystems/tendermint-rs/docs/architecture/adr-008-event-subscription.md

 * Provides relatively intuitive developer ergonomics (`Subscription` iteration to produce `Event`s).
-* `MinimalClient` and `FullClient` traits allow for relatively easy swapping of transports.
+* Mocking client functionality is relatively easy, allowing for a greater variety of testing (including simulating transport-level failures).

 ### Negative

-* Requires an additional concurrent, potentially long-running `async` task to be concerned about.
+* Requires an additional concurrent, potentially long-running `async` task to be concerned about (partially mitigated by the [handle-driver concurrency model](#handle-driver-concurrency-model)).
-* Requires careful selection of `Subscription` buffer size to avoid lost events and terminated subscriptions.
+* Requires some knowledge of the use of unbounded and bounded channels for inter-task communication - or at least an understanding of what these choices mean for clients and how buffer size selection could impact cases where bounded channels are used.

 ### Neutral